DR-Dev-Jack/DR-Dev-Jack/README.md

 - 👀 My hobbies are gaming, programing and sleeping.
 - 🌱 I’m currently learning html-css and python.
 - 💞️ In python i am mostly making games with pygame.
-- 📫 How to reach me, you can reach me on my public/spam email: melkchocoladepinda@gmail.com
+- 📫 How to reach me, you can reach me on my public/spam email: melkchocoladepinda@gmail.com what means milkchocolatepeanut in Englisch